-Here we go for a final round of travel tips to go scuba diving in French Polynesia!
+Here is my final post of travel tips to go diving in French Polynesia!
 I wanted to sum up all the things I learnt from the experience of my first trip to French Polynesia, which lasted 3 weeks from mid-September to the beginner of October.

 I cover of course the best diving as this is one of the most fun things to do in French Polynesia but also, with so many islands, how to choose where to go while enjoying a relaxing trip in this world-class diving destination.
 After reading this article, you will know all the details about where to book accommodation and transportation according to your budget.